National Coalition of the People for the Sovereignty of Congo: Timeline

 The announcement of the group came on 30 June 2017, with their first attack being on the hydroelectric dam of Force Bendera, a FARDC position.
 Through this, the coalition was able to acquire a significant amount of supplies and weapons.
 In the next few days, the CNPSC would attack FARDC positions in major mining sectors, most notably Misisi.
 Following these attacks, the FARDC was able to beat the coalition back.
 According to the United Nations, this fighting had displaced 80,000 people.
 On 27 September, the coalition attacked the town of Mboko, in which troops from Yakutumba's militia as well as those of René Itongwa, Réunion, and Ngarukiye participated.
 The CNPSC beat back the FARDC and captured the town.
 The same day, the CNPSC marched on the city of Uvira, in which CNPSC troops and Yakutumba's naval wing took part in a battle against the FARDC.
 The port and outskirts of the town were captured by the group before they were beat back by forces of MONUSCO.
 On 2 October, CNPSC rebels ambushed the FARDC and reportedly killed 92.

 The FARDC launched a counteroffensive in December.
 This prompted the CNPSC to attempt to assassinate General Philemon Yav, the overall commander of the counteroffensive, this attack failed, and caused the FARDC to launch an all out attack against the rebels.
 The FARDC counteroffensive caused significant losses towards the coalition, and forced Yakutumba's troops to temporarily relocate from his base in the Ubwari Peninsula to areas controlled by Mai-Mai Malaika.
 Yakutumba's naval commander, Ekanda, surrendered on 20 January 2018 to authorities, causing a significant officer loss to the group.
-Following the counteroffensive, the CNPSC began to lay low and wait for the pressure of the national army to die down.
+Following the counteroffensive, the CNPSC began to lie low and wait for the pressure of the national army to die down.